 This year, we have recruited new Eco Council members with children from Year 1 to Year 6.
 We meet every Thursday, afterschool, from 3pm – 4pm and discuss important topics about the environment around us.

 Green Flag Award

 The Eco-Schools Green Flag is an internationally recognised award for excellence in environmental action and learning.
-This year we managed to achieve our Green Flag award which we are extremely proud of.
+Last year, we managed to achieve our Green Flag award which we are extremely proud of.

 Click HERE to view our ECO School Code!